mshlis/mshlis.github.io/_posts/2019-10-14-ILSampling.md

 ### Toy Problems
 #### Toy Example 1:
 I show the efficacy of the approach with a toy example where soft-sampling would actually be advantagous.
 Intermediate Loss Sampling ends up performing just as well if not better.

-Given a random discrete categorical distribution I solve for minimizing $$\mathcal{E}[KL(\pi_{true} || \pi_{model})]$$ by only having access to singular draws at the time.
-Given that KL divergence is greater than 0 I show this is a suitable test by showing its an upper bound of our true object and creating a squeeze-based optimization problem.
+Given a random discrete categorical distribution I solve for minimizing $$\mathbb{E}[KL(\pi_{true} || \pi_{model})]$$ by only having access to singular draws at the time.
+Given that KL divergence is greater than 0, I show this is a suitable test by showing its an upper bound of our true object and creating a squeeze-based optimization problem.

 The simple proof: